keygenqt/aurora-cli/README.md

     - run - Run package on device in container.
 * emulator
     - available - Get available emulator.
-    - startup - Start emulator.
+    - start - Start emulator.
     - command - Execute the command on the emulator.
     - upload - Upload file to ~/Download directory emulator.
     - install - Install RPM package on emulator.